tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 Matching comes into play now, where we can control for covariates like `nodegree`.

-### Calculate the propensity score
+### Propensity score matching

-To avoid the curse of dimensionality, since we have multiple observed covariates and relatively few observations, propensity score matching is done.
+To avoid the curse of dimensionality, since we have multiple observed covariates and relatively few observations, we use propensity score matching.

+1. Calculate the propensity score

 Calculate the propensity score by estimating a logistic regression with the `glm()` function.
 The dependent variable is the treatment indicator, the independent variables include the covariates and interaction terms.